VidVidex/HDL-on-PYNQ/README.md

 Notice that I used registers `slv_reg0` and `slv_reg1` as inputs for my logic but for output I am using a signal called `sum`.
 **This is important**.
-While theoretically you could output directly to an internal register (such as `slv_reg2`) that does not work because it will not be updated correctly and you won't get the correct result.
+While theoretically you could output directly to an internal register (such as `slv_reg2`) that does not work because it will not be updated correctly, and you won't get the correct result.
 I am sure there is a way to make it work even without extra signals I think this is an easier workaround.

 ![](img/new_ip_5.png)